HR Advice Hub

 SSP normally starts from the fourth day of absence, as the first three days are considered waiting days.

-In a previous update, we explained the proposed changes to Statutory Sick Pay under the Employment Rights Bill, including the potential removal of waiting days and wider eligibility for sick pay.
+In a previous update, we explained the proposed changes to Statutory Sick Pay under the Employment Rights Act 2025, including the potential removal of waiting days and wider eligibility for sick pay.

 Managing Short-Term Sickness Absence